sebdelp/tello-control/docs/source/matlab.rst

 In order to use the recorded data, we need to guess which data is stored in which position.
-This is achieved using the :meth:`~tello_control.tello_control.get_sensors_idx` methods that provides the index given the sensor name.
+This is achieved using the :meth:`~tello_ctrl.tello_ctrl.get_sensors_idx` methods that provides the index given the sensor name.

 .. code-block:: matlab